Buying gold bullion is now cheaper and easier than ever before. And it's still, by a long way the safest way to own gold. Learn how.

 This London Good Delivery bar of bullion weighs 400 troy ounces - about 12.4 kilograms - and is about eleven inches long.
 It is stamped on the top (the bigger face) with the manufacturer's name, the weight, and the assayed purity.

 This bullion is commodity gold, and is handled as such in the vaults where the bars are stored.
 They don't have the idealized super-smooth finish you sometimes see in photographs of mock bullion.
-The bullion is so soft that the bars are frequently scratched on their faces, and flattened on their edges and corners.
+The bullion is so soft that the gold bars are frequently scratched on their faces, and flattened on their edges and corners.
 Also you can see the finish is slightly dented where the bars have been stacked up on top of one another.

 Neverthless, the London Good Delivery bar is the most important bullion product in the world.
 Loco London (meaning the physical bullion bars will be passed from seller to buyer in London) is the de-facto standard for bullion spot trading all around the world.